adeboissiere/Handwriting-Prediction-and-Synthesis/README.md

 This project uses the strokes and ascii transcriptions of the IAM On-Line Handwriting databse.

 ## Handwriting Prediction (section 4)
 The network consits of 3 layers of 400 LSTMS.
 20 gaussian mixtures are used.
-See Handwriting generation.ipynb
+See Handwriting generation - Model 1.ipynb
 ![alt text](./pictures/sample1.png)

 ## Handwriting Synthesis (section 5)